A Flip for every Flop…

 As regards preaching the Gospel, Francis’ contradictions can actually be resolved by coming to understand that when he says “preach the Gospel” or “evangelize,” he means something quite different from what the Catholic Church traditionally means by the term.
 For Francis, “preaching the Gospel” means being nice to your fellow-man, giving him food to eat and clothes to wear.
 In other words, he has reduced the Gospel to a practice of the corporal works of mercy, with the add-on of telling people how great God’s mercy is so they can live a life that is “fully” and “authentically human.”
 That’s the Vatican II gospel, the false gospel of man.

 This false gospel we must reject with all our might (cf. Gal 1:8-9; Mt 24:11; 2 Thess 2:10-11), clinging instead to the True Gospel as proclaimed by the true Catholic Church, now eclipsed since the death of Pope Pius XII in 1958:

 Therefore, brethren, stand fast; and hold the traditions which you have learned, whether by word, or by our epistle.

 Thus saith the Lord: Stand ye on the ways, and see and ask for the old paths which is the good way, and walk ye in it: and you shall find refreshment for your souls.
 And they said: we will not walk.

 It is not possible to heed these exhortations except by being a genuine Roman Catholic, abandoning the false Vatican II Church and embracing the Catholic Church of Pope Pius XII and his predecessors.

-Licenses: fair use / paid
+Licenses: paid / paid